2001 Los Angeles mayoral election: Declined

+Campaign

 The primary election for mayor was held on April 10, 2001.
 Villaraigosa finished first, with 30 percent of the vote.
 Hahn was second with 25 percent of the vote.
 In Los Angeles city elections the top two vote-getters advance to a runoff if no contender reaches 50 percent in the primary.

 Riordan had endorsed his senior advisor, Parks Commissioner and businessman Steve Soboroff, to replace him.
 Soboroff, the only prominent Republican in the race, finished third with 21 percent of the vote.
-Also competing in the primary election were longtime Los Angeles City Council member Joel Wachs, United States Representative Xavier Becerra, and then-California State Controller Kathleen Connell.
+Also competing in the primary election were longtime Los Angeles City Council member Joel Wachs, United States Representative Xavier Becerra, and California State Controller Kathleen Connell.
 Along with Hahn, they were all prominent Democrats.
 They finished with 11, 6 and 5 percent of the vote, respectively.

 The Los Angeles Times made a dual endorsement of Hahn and Villaraigosa in the primary election, while the City's other daily newspapers, The Los Angeles Daily News and The Daily Breeze endorsed Soboroff.

 Becerra's mayoral campaign ran a tape of someone impersonating Los Angeles County Supervisor Gloria Molina disparaging Villaraigosa's voting record in the state Assembly.
 The tape was run by campaign staffer Lloyd Monserratt and, though no laws had been broken, this action tarnished the reputations of all involved.